babel/babel/SECURITY.md

 The documented behavior of language features is defined by the corresponding specification (e.g. ECMA-262), by a proposal that changes the specification (e.g. proposals for new JavaScript features), or, when neither is available, by the behavior of other tools in the same space.
 Babel assumes that all built-ins defined by such specifications have not been modified.

 Babel's threat model does not consider availability loss or performance degradation in the system that Babel itself runs in to be a security issue.
-Users passing arbitrary code as input to Babel should take the appropriate measures to handle resource exhaustion caused by the transpilation process.
+Users passing arbitrary code as input to Babel should take the appropriate measures to handle resource exhaustion caused by the transpilation process, such as by running Babel in a separate Node.js worker than can be terminated independently from the rest of the application.

 #### Examples of what constitutes a vulnerability